lijon/AudioShareSDK/README.md

 AudioShare SDK
 ==============

-This SDK will let you export audio to the AudioShare app for iPhone, iPad and iPod touch.
+This SDK will let you export audio to, or import audio from, the AudioShare app for iPhone, iPad and iPod touch.
-It can transfer soundfiles from memory or from file.

 AudioShare - audio document manager, is a simple tool to manage all your sounds in a single place on your device, with easy transferring of sounds between AudioShare and other apps or